 Such forms are mostly used in the e-mail communication.
 Many e-commerce stores send them as permission to provide newsletters or other marketing materials to users.

 But opt-in forms can be presented in many ways, besides e-mails.
-Very popular are pop-ups forms, built-in widgets and dedicated landing pages.
+Very popular are pop-ups forms, built-in widgets, and dedicated blog posts or landing pages.

 How to make it effective – the checklist